flatironinstitute/sciware/23_CommandLine/main.md

 #### Changing your shell

-- To just try it out: typing the shell executable name (`zsh`, `bash`) runs a new shell inside your old one
+- To just try it out: type the shell executable name (`zsh`, `bash`); runs a new shell inside your old one
 - To change which shell gets started by default:
   - Most systems: `chsh`
   - FI: https://fido.flatironinstitute.org/
-  - caveat: some commands on the cluster (`modules`, `source`) only work out of the box in bash
+  - caveat: some commands on the cluster (`modules`, `source`) only work in bash by default

 ### Types of shell sessions

 A shell instance can be `login`, `interactive`, both, or neither.
-- A `login` shell is one you had to log in to.
+- A shell is `login` if you had to log in to it.
 - A shell is `interactive` if it reads & writes from the command line.
 - Most login shells are interactive, but interactive shells may not be login shells
   - e.g. a new terminal window in a desktop GUI
-  - typing `bash` from an existing login shell
+  - running `bash` from an existing login shell
 - When is a shell neither login nor interactive?
 Usually when running scripts (e.g. `$ bash my_script.sh`)

 ### Shell startup process

-- Shells run certain scripts when they start, commonly called "dotfiles", containing configuration and setup
+- Shells run certain scripts when they start ("dotfiles") containing configuration and setup
 - Modify with care--these can easily break your shell, prevent logins (ex: `exit`) or hurt performance
-- Reference on next page--in practice you probably want `.bashrc` or `.zshrc`
+- Reference on the next slide
+  - In practice you probably want `.bashrc` or `.zshrc`

 ### Shell config files list